josephhutch/joehutch/content/posts/aether-theme.md

 date: 2018-05-02T14:33:42-04:00
 description: " Aether is new theme for Hugo that emphasizes motion, material, and depth as design elements.
 Distracting styling and page elements are forgone to focus on the content."
 categories: ["Web-Dev"]
-featuredImage: "img/mdd-macbook.jpg"
+featuredImage: "/img/mdd-macbook.jpg"
 menu: false
 list: true
 draft: false
 ---

-When I'm browsing the web, all too often I deal with pop-ups, intrusive banners, and ads obstructing the content.
-I designed Aether to be the style of website I want to visit on the web.
-The result is a theme that makes sites feels more like a native application than a website.
-Interactions are intuitive, content is the focus, and distractions are omitted.
+I will never understand why some websites make it so hard to view the content they contain.
+Pop-ups, banners, and ads are distracting enough on desktop and often completely ruin the mobile experience.
+I designed Aether to be free of all these distractions and simply highlight the content.
+The result feels more like a native application than a website.
+Interactions are intuitive, content is king, and distractions are omitted.

 Aether is a Hugo theme for blogs that elevates good writing and photography.
 If you use Hugo for your blog, give Aether a try.

 ## Installation
 In your Hugo project's theme directory, clone the Aether repo.